harrisonrw/dot-files/README.md

 # dot-files
-A collection of dot (configuration) files used on my Mac.
+A collection of dot (configuration) files.